sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 	Note that if you switch between FW 9 and FW 8, you will need to switch the default .NET runtime between mono 4 and mono 3 in MonoDevelop, Edit, Preferences, Projects, .NET Runtimes.

+	Packaging:

+	To use this machine to build packages, first run

+	    cd ~/pbuilder && DISTRIBUTIONS="bionic xenial trusty" ./setup.sh

+	You can then build a package managed by build-packages by running a command such as

+	    ~/fwrepo/FwSupportTools/packaging/build-packages --main-package-name flexbridge --dists "xenial" --arches "amd64"  --repository-committishes flexbridge=origin/master --simulate-dput |& tee /var/tmp/log

+	Or you can build a source and binary package by running commands such as

+	    cd someproject && debuild -uc -us -S -nc cd someproject/.. && sudo DISTRIBUTIONS=xenial ARCHES=amd64 ~/pbuilder/build-multi.sh source-package-name.dsc |& tee /var/tmp/log

 ### Wastaize

 If you there is no Wasta .iso available and you are creating a Wasta machine from an Ubuntu 18.04 machine, then do the following.
 When installing wasta-cinnamon-bionic, it may ask which display manager to use.
 Make sure to use lightdm for Wasta.